Categories

 Country Information

 In December 1996, the Swiss Federal Assembly created the “Independent Commission of Experts Switzerland-Second World War” (ICE), which was headed by Jean-Francoise Bergier.
-In 2001, the ICE published its report on looted cultural assets (primarily on works of art) in Switzerland: “Fluchtgut-Raubgut.
+In 2001, the ICE published its report on looted cultural assets (primarily on works of art) in Switzerland entitled “Fluchtgut-Raubgut.
 Der Transfer von Kulturgütern in und über die Schweiz 1933-1945 und die Frage der Restitution”.
 The study primarily dealt with Switzerland’s role as an art dealing center and conduit for cultural assets during World War II.
 Other studies have followed.

 In January 2011, the FDHA (Federal Department of Home Affairs) and the FDFA (Federal Department of Foreign Affairs), partly as the result of discussion with the Claims Conference and the WJRO, released a report on the state of work on Nazi-looted art, in particular, on the subject of provenance research.
-The report can be seen at: http://www.bak.admin.ch

 Also in 2020, the Schweizerischer Arbeitskreis Provenienzforschung was founded with the aim to exchange information on national and international provenance research.